What Are Wisdom Teeth?

 Wisdom teeth extraction is done surgically.
 The procedure may be done in the office and in some cases may require the surgery to be performed in the hospital.
 Most of the time a local anesthetic is used to numb the tooth and the surrounding area.
 If the tooth hasn’t come through the gum a small incision is made in the gum to access the tooth.
 Sometimes a small piece of the bone covering the tooth has to be removed through our wisdom tooth removal services.
 The surgeon may break up the tooth into smaller parts to make it easier to take out through the opening.

 Questions?
-Want to Schedule a Wisdom Tooth Extraction?
+Need to Schedule a Wisdom Tooth Extraction?
 Contact Us in Boise Today!

 Questions about wisdom tooth extraction?
 Looking to schedule an evaluation?
-Simply call, text, or email us using the contact form on this page!
+Simply call, text, or email us today to talk to our team!